microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
 To distinguish the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
 The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels and metal (titanium) implants.
-We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (control software version 1.0.0, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 μA.
+We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (Fig. @fig:6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 μA.
 The X-rays were filtered by 1 mm of copper.
 Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.18°, with 4 projections averaged for noise reduction.
 Each projection image with a size of 2929 x 1944 pixels had an exposure time of 1080 ms.